kashirao147/PlatypusX/Assets/SpeedBoost_Setup_Guide.md

 3. Verify the speed gradually increases to double over 1 second
 4. Verify the speed stays at double for 10 seconds
 5. Verify the speed gradually returns to normal over 1 second
+6. Test invincibility by colliding with enemies/obstacles during speed boost
+7. Test timer reset by collecting another speed boost during active effect (speed stays at double, only timer resets)
-6. Check that the collection is tracked in GlobalValue
+8. Check that the collection is tracked in GlobalValue

 ### Debug Information:
 - The speed boost uses the shield powerup sound effect